Smi0001/GAMERN/README.md

 yarn start
 ```

-If using nodemon in dev env:
+### If using nodemon in dev env for API:
 ```
-nodemon app
+nodemon app.js
 ```